Doraemon (character): In other media

 French actor Jean Reno portrayed Doraemon in several live-action television commercials throughout 2011 and 2016.
-The advertisement's were created by Toyota and depict the series' characters two decades after they "grow up".
+The advertisement's were created by Toyota and depict the series' characters two decades after they had "grown up".

-Doraemon appeared at the Tokyo video showcase at the 2016 Summer Olympics closing ceremony in anime form with his fellow anime characters Nobita, Shizuka, Gian, Suneo and other famous Japanese characters such as Captain Tsubasa, Pac-Man & Hello Kitty.
+Doraemon appeared at the Tokyo video showcase at the 2016 Summer Olympics closing ceremony in anime form with his fellow anime characters Nobita, Shizuka, Gian, Suneo and other Japanese characters such as Captain Tsubasa, Pac-Man and Hello Kitty.
 He later appeared at the video where he helped prime minister Shinzō Abe (dressed up as Mario) by planting a Warp Pipe from Shibuya Crossing to Maracanã Stadium.